AndersDeath/diary2/000-current.md

 # 10 November - Friday - Yerevan - 407 day of immigration

 I was working on PDF generation for most part of the day.
+It still doesn't work wekk.